HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 The administrator can enable AI analysis for content in the `configuration` section of the ```core``` as shown in the following example.

 !!!note
-    When you upgrade from older CF versions (for example, CF212) to CF213 or later to enable AI analysis, you can complete the configuration during during the `helm upgrade`.
+    When you upgrade from older CF versions (for example, CF212) to CF213 or later to enable AI analysis, you can complete the configuration during the `helm upgrade`.

 ```yaml
 # Application configuration